psychemedia/finn-resources/src/mongan.md

 ask of his wizards news of me, and tJiey will say that I am with one foot in Ireland, and with the other in Scotland, and he will say that as long as I am like that he need not fear me.'

 13. And in that way they set out.
-And that was the hour and time in which the feast of Moy-LifTey was held in Leinster, 5 and they came to the Plain of Cell Chamain in Leinster, and there beheld the hosts and multitudes and the king of Leinster going past them to the feast, and they recognised him. ' That

-is sad, O Mac an Daimh,' said Mongan, 'evil is the journey on which we have come.'
+And that was the hour and time in which the feast of Moy-LifTey was held in Leinster, 5 and they came to the Plain of Cell Chamain in Leinster, and there beheld the hosts and multitudes and the king of Leinster going past them to the feast, and they recognised him.
+'That is sad, O Mac an Daimh,' said Mongan, 'evil is the journey on which we have come.'
 And they saw the holy cleric going 10 past them, even Tibraide, the priest of Cell Chamain, with his four gospels in his own hand, and the . . . ^ upon the back of a cleric by his side, and they reading their offices.
 And wonder seized Mac an Daimh as to what the cleric said, and he kept asking Mongan: 'What did he say?'
-Mongan said 15 it was reading, and he asked Mac an Daimh whether he understood a little of it. ' I do not understand,' said Mac an Daimh, 'except that the man at his back says "Amen, amen."'
+Mongan said 15 it was reading, and he asked Mac an Daimh whether he understood a little of it.
+'I do not understand,' said Mac an Daimh, 'except that the man at his back says "Amen, amen."'

 14. Thereupon Mongan shaped a large river through the midst of the plain in front of Tibraide, and a large bridge 20 across it.
 And Tibraide marvelled at that and began to bless himself.
 "Tis here,' he said, 'my father was bom and my grandfather, and never did I see a river here.
 But as the river has got there, it is well there is a bridge across it.'
 They proceeded to the bridge, and when they had reached 25 its middle, it fell under them, and Mongan snatched the gospels out of Tibraide's hand, and sent them^ down the river.
 And he asked Mac an Daimh whether he should drown them.

-' Certainly, let them be drowned! ' said Mac an Daimh. ' We will not do it,' said Mongan. ' We will let them down the 30 river the length of a mile, till we have done our task in the fortress.'
+'Certainly, let them be drowned!' said Mac an Daimh.
+'We will not do it,' said Mongan.
+'We will let them down the 30 river the length of a mile, till we have done our task in the fortress.'

 15. Mongan took on himself the shape of Tibraide, and gave Mac an Daimh the shape of the cleric, with a large

 ^ I cannot translate sceota na n-aidhbheagh or aidhbkeadh. ^ i.e. Tibraide and his attendant.

 tonsure on his head, and the . . . on his back.
 And they go onward before the king of Leinster, who welcomed Tibraide and gave him a kiss, and "Tis long that I have not seen thee, O Tibraide,' he said, 'and read the gospel to us and 5 proceed before us to the fortress.
 And let Ceibhin Cochlach, the attendant of my chariot, go with thee.
 And the queen, the wife of the king of Ulster, is there and would like to confess to thee.'
-And while Mongan was reading the gospel, Mac an Daimh would say ' Amen, amen.'
+And while Mongan was reading the gospel, Mac an Daimh would say 'Amen, amen.'
 The hosts said they

-lo had never seen a priest who had but one word except that cleric; for he said nothing but ' amen.'
+lo had never seen a priest who had but one word except that cleric; for he said nothing but 'amen.'

 i6.
 And Mongan went onward to the front of the fortress in which Dubh-Lacha was.
 And she recognised him.
 And Mac an Daimh said: 'Leave the house all of ye, so that